sil0613r/RLFunc/README.md

 # RLFunc
-A R script that solves linear functions with 2 points.
+A script made in R that solves linear functions with 2 points.

 ## How to use:
 ### Example: